 What to do before you file in California small claims?

 Here are the steps to take before you file a California small claims lawsuit:

-- Make sure to have the information you will need to prepare the small claims lawsuit
+Make sure to have all information you will need to prepare the small claims lawsuit.

 Before you can file a small claims court lawsuit in California, the court requires that you request your money or your property back from the person you intend to sue.
 You will have to confirm you have done this on the small claims lawsuit.